 Co-composers: Jóhann Jóhannsson, Rutger Hoedemaekers

 Music: Hildur Gudnadottir

-Sicario 2, a follow-up to the 2015 film Sicario, which centers around the escalating war against drugs along the border of the United States and Mexico and is again starring starring Benicio del Toro and Josh Brolin will be set to music by Hildur Guðnadóttir.
+Sicario 2, a follow-up to the 2015 film Sicario, which centers around the escalating war against drugs along the border of the United States and Mexico and is again starring starring Benicio del Toro and Josh Brolin was set to music by Hildur Guðnadóttir.